generate/generate-eslint/README.md

 * Visit the [generate project](https://github.com/generate/generate/)
 * Visit the [generate documentation](https://github.com/generate/generate/blob/master/docs/)
 * Find [generators on npm](https://www.npmjs.com/browse/keyword/generate-generator) (help us [author generators](https://github.com/generate/generate/blob/master/docs/micro-generators.md))

-## What does generate-eslint do?

-This generator's `default` task adds or replaces the `.eslintrc.json` file in the current working directory with a template from one of the following locations:

-* defined by you, stored at `~/templates/.eslintrc.json` (user home on your system), or if not defined
-* the generic template in this project's [templates](templates) directory.

 ## Getting started